theadarshh/Magical_Arena/README.md

 - Player input for attributes (health, strength, attack).
 - Turn-based combat where players alternate attacking and defending.
 - Ends the game when a player's health reaches zero.

+## How It Works
+1. *User Input:* The game begins by asking the user to enter the stats for each player:

+- Health: Determines the player’s endurance.
+- Strength: Impacts the player’s defensive power.
+- Attack: Influences the player’s offensive power.

+2. *Game Stimulation*
+- During each turn, players take turns attacking each other.
+- A six-sided die is rolled to determine both the attacking power of the attacker and the defensive power of the opponent.
+- The net damage is calculated as follows: net damage=max(0,(attack×attack roll)−(strength×defense roll))
+- The opponent’s health is reduced by the net damage dealt.

+3. *Game Flow:*
+- The player with lower health starts the turn.
+If both players have equal health, Player A attacks first.
+- After each attack, the program checks if the attacked player’s health has reached zero.
+- If a player’s health is zero or below, the game announces the winner and ends.

 ## Unit Tests